-Objective 1 (3,375 character max - about 515 words)
+Objective 1 (4,000 character max)

-Explain one of the key milestone steps toward accomplishing the overarching goal of your project in one brief sentence, along with the activities associated with the objective, and then the outputs and outcomes you anticipate as a result.
+Explain one of the key milestone steps toward accomplishing the overarching goal of your project in one brief sentence, along with the activities associated with the objective, and the outputsand outcomes you anticipate as a result.
 Clearly label your objective, activities, and associated outputs and outcomes.